-CCRI is collaborating with psychology and human development researchers across the nation on research that advances scientific understandings of nonconsensual porn (NCP).
-These in-depth qualitative and quantitative investigations of NCP will contribute to basic social science research by developing a framework for studying and understanding the phenomenon of NCP, including situating it relative to other forms of control and abuse.
-They will provide crucial data to help CCRI develop evidence-based legal and technological solutions to NCP.
-Finally, they will empower prevention and treatment efforts to reduce the occurrence of NCP and improve outcomes for those affected.
+CCRI collaborates with psychology and human development researchers across the nation on research that advances scientific understandings of nonconsensual pornography (NCP), recorded sexual assault (RSA), and sextortion.
+These in-depth qualitative and quantitative investigations provide crucial data to help CCRI develop evidence-based legal and technological solutions.
+CCRI’s research also informs prevention and treatment efforts that aim to reduce the occurrence of NCP and improve outcomes for those affected.

 Dr. Asia Eaton, Head of Research, Florida International University